-Although we are a membership organisation, we keep our corporate membership fees low to maximise membership so that we have a broad base across all three sectors and from across the UK.
-The impact of our activities has a wide reach as individuals take back the learning and experience gained from our leadership programmes, placements and events into their organisations within the membership and beyond.
+Although we are a membership organisation, we keep our corporate membership fees as low as possible to maximise membership so that we have a broad base across all three sectors and from across the UK.
+The impact of our activities has a wide reach as individuals take back the learning, experience and contacts gained from our leadership programmes, placements and events into their organisations within the membership and beyond.